-Ryan P. Tung is an Associate in Lozano Smith's Los Angeles Office, and co-chair of the firm’s Charter School Practice Group.
+Ryan P. Tung is Senior Counsel in Lozano Smith's Walnut Creek Office, and co-chair of the firm’s Charter School Practice Group.
 Mr. Tung’s practice focuses on charter schools, special education/student issues, school district reorganization, and work place investigations.

 Mr. Tung is experienced in all aspects of charter school law, including drafting and negotiating MOUs, charter reviews, assisting clients with Prop.
 39 facility requests, charter oversight, facility issues, petition review and revocation.
 He assists clients with a wide variety of special education and student related issues, including IEP meetings, mediations, due process hearings, and OCR investigations.